blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 ## AMD/ROCm GPU detector

-The `rocm` detector allows one to use [ultralytics](https://github.com/ultralytics/ultralytics) yolov8 models on AMD GPUs and iGPUs.
-You need the special frigate build that contains the AMD/ROCm software stack:
+### Setup

-- `ghcr.io/blakeblackshear/frigate:stable-rocm`
+The `rocm` detector supports running [ultralytics](https://github.com/ultralytics/ultralytics) yolov8 models on AMD GPUs and iGPUs.
+Use a frigate docker image with `-rocm` suffix, for example `ghcr.io/blakeblackshear/frigate:stable-rocm`.

 As the ROCm software stack is quite bloated, there are also smaller versions for specific GPU chipsets: